Shippable/docs/sources/reference/admiral-aws-marketplace.md

 # Installing from AWS Marketplace

-Shippable Server - Startup Edition (SE) is available on AWS Marketplace and can be installed by going through a one-click purchase and install process.
-This will bring up Shippable Server on an EC2 instance of desired configuration.
+Shippable Server - Startup Edition (SE) is available on the AWS Marketplace to run on a single instance, ideal for evaluations/POCs or for small teams.
 Once launched, you will configure the installation to connect your third party services (like your source control system) using the Admin panel.

-## Purchase process
+## Purchase and install process
+Purchase and install Shippable Server SE by visiting [its listing on the AWS Marketplace](add link).
 When purchasing Shippable Server SE from the AWS Marketplace, you'll make the purchase via your AWS account using the payment method associated with your account.

-All Shippable Server SE purchases made through the AWS Marketplace come with a 30-day free trial and have the option for hourly or annual billing, with annual billing provided at a discount.
+All Shippable Server SE purchases made through the AWS Marketplace come with a **30-day free trial** with the option for hourly or annual billing.
+Annual billing is provided at a discount to the hourly rate.

 You will be notified by AWS prior to completion of your 30-day free trial with the option to cancel your purchase prior to completing the trial period.

-If annual billing selected, you will be notified by AWS prior to your annual term expiring with the option to extend for another annual term.
+If annual billing is selected, you will be notified by AWS prior to your annual term expiring with the option to extend for another annual term.
 If you choose not to renew, upon completing the annual term, billing will automatically convert to hourly billing.

+Follow the prompts within the AWS Marketplace purchase process to launch your Shippable Server SE instance and proceed to the Admin panel.

 ## Admin panel